Mango

 Design

-The initial margin protocol adds a borrowing and lending layer on top of the Serum Dex v3.
-The user owns a margin account which is then associated with a serum dex open orders account for each market in the group.
-The user may deposit any of the tokens included in the group and its value in the quote currency (typically USDT) is calculated using an oracle.
-This value is then used to determine how much a user may borrow.
-Since positions gained from margin trading are also treated as deposits, the user may take up to 5x leverage.
+The first version of the margin protocol layers borrowing and lending on top of the Serum Dex v3.
+Users control a margin account, which is then linked to a Serum dex open orders account for each market within the group.
+Users can deposit any tokens included in the group, and the value of those deposits expressed in the quote currency (typically USDT) is computed via an oracle.
+That value then sets the borrowing capacity.
+Since assets obtained through margin trading are also treated as deposits, users can reach up to 5x leverage.
 Mango Markets does not charge any fees.

 Risks